-1. Your abortion procedure will be performed by Colleen McNicholas, D.O., Leslie Page, D.O., Andrea Chiavarini, M.D., Sara Pentlicky, M.D. and Thomas R. Horton M.D.
+1. Your abortion procedure will be performed by Christina Bourne, M.D., Rachna Gulati, D.O., Abbey Hardy-Fairbanks, M.D., Quinn Jackson, M.D., Ruth Lehman, M.D., Angela Marchin, M.D., or Rebecca Taub, M.D.
 You will have the opportunity to meet with the doctor before your procedure.

-2. Estimated Gestation of Pregnancy: Until you have a sonogram to determine how far along the pregnancy is, the best way to estimate the gestation is by the date of your last normal menstrual period.
+2. Estimated Gestation of Pregnancy: Until you have a sonogram to determine how far alongthe pregnancy is, the best way to estimate the gestation is by the date of your last normal menstrual period.